Imperium-Software/resolver/README.md

 [![Stories in Ready](https://badge.waffle.io/ErnstEksteen/COS301_GA-SATSolver.png?label=ready&title=Ready)](https://waffle.io/ErnstEksteen/COS301_GA-SATSolver?utm_source=badge)
 # COS301 GA-SATSolver
 > GA-SATSolver is a SAT Solving that is based on a Genetic Algorithm.
-The program is intended to be integrated  into and replace the University of Pretoria’s current SAT solver.
+The program is intended to be integrated  into and replace the SAT solver currently being used by the Software Specifications and Formal Methods (SSFM) research group (SAT4J).

 ## Team members
 - [Dewald de Jager](https://github.com/DewaldDeJager)